anthemion-org/ogle/README.md

 The Ogle solution contains three projects:

-* `BtnTime`: Implements the 'timer' button used on the Play form.
+* `BtnTime` implements the 'timer' button used on the Play form.

-* `Line`: Implements the 'line' control used in several places on the Score form.
+* `Line` implements the 'line' control used in several places on the Score form.

-* `Ogle`: The main Ogle application.
+* `Ogle` is the main Ogle application.

 The Ogle project references the `Release` versions of `BtnTime` and `Line`, so you should build that target _before_ `Debug`.